dan-nagle/h2m/README.txt

 and CMake documentation to do this.

 4. Build in pieces if errors occur
-It may be necessary to build CMake, Clang and LLVM, and h2m seperately due to complicated problems building the large projects.
+It may be necessary to build CMake, Clang and LLVM, and h2m separately due to complicated problems building the large projects.
 Troubleshooting advice from the LLVM and CMake websites should be helpful.
 The h2mbuild.sh script can then be used to build h2m, or CMake can be